Diploma in Counselling – Level 3

 Day, time and duration

-You will need to choose either the daytime or the evening course whichever suits your best and you will be expected to attend both lessons each week whether they are classroom lessons or online-
+You will need to choose either the daytime or the evening course whichever suits your best and you will be expected to attend all lessons each week whether they are classroom lessons or online

 Minimum attendance for you to achieve the qualification will be at least 90%.